 Our assessment of their current environment was key to determining the best way to move their data center while reining in IT expenses.

 Our upfront investment in understanding the company’s goals and challenges, along with our collaborative approach to the project, led to a solution that will control costs and scale as the company grows.
-And our experience with this project ensures we have the expertise to help them deal with any problems that arise at the new location, giving the company the ability to focus on its core IT initiatives.
+And our experience with this project ensures we have the expertise to help them address any problems that arise at the new location, giving the company the ability to focus on its core IT initiatives.